jackie-daytona/jackie-daytona/README.md

 ## Hello there 👋

-I'm Danny -- welcome to my GitHub page!
+I'm Danny, welcome to my GitHub page!
 You’ll find a few projects here that reflect what I’ve learned and built while earning my Computer Science degree from Oregon State University.
-Since graduating, I’ve been revisiting and improving some of my earlier work — and adding new projects — to better reflect where I’m at now as a developer.
+Since graduating, I’ve been revisiting and improving some of my earlier work (and adding new projects) to better reflect where I’m at now as a developer.

 #### I'm currently working on...
 * Revamping a "chess variant" final project from my Intro to CS II class to add full game functionality, a GUI, and cleaner logic